 - Log in to the EC2 instance containing the ArcGIS Server configuration store and server directories.
 This instance is marked SITEHOST in the AWS Management Console.

-- On the SITEHOST, download the updates for ArcGIS Desktop, ArcGIS Server, and (optionally) ArcGIS Web Adaptor.
+- On the SITEHOST, download the updates for ArcGIS for Desktop, ArcGIS for Server, and (optionally) ArcGIS Web Adaptor.

 - On the SITEHOST, set your ArcGIS Server account (arcgis) password to a known value.
 By default this password is random, but when you apply the update, you need to enter the password.
 If you need instructions on how to reset the password of a Windows operating system login, see the Microsoft documentation.

-- On the SITEHOST, install the updates in the following order: ArcGIS Desktop, ArcGIS Server, and ArcGIS Web Adaptor.
-Further information about installing the updates is available in the ArcGIS Server and ArcGIS Desktop installation guides.
+- On the SITEHOST, install the updates in the following order: ArcGIS for Desktop, ArcGIS for Server, and ArcGIS Web Adaptor.
+Further information about installing the updates is available in the installation guides.

 - On the other instance, set your ArcGIS Server account (arcgis) password to the same password you set on SITEHOST.

-- On the other instance, download updates for ArcGIS Desktop, ArcGIS Server, and (optionally) ArcGIS Web Adaptor.
+- On the other instance, download updates for ArcGIS for Desktop, ArcGIS for Server, and (optionally) ArcGIS Web Adaptor.

-- Install the updates in the following order: ArcGIS Desktop, ArcGIS Server, and ArcGIS Web Adaptor.
+- Install the updates in the following order: ArcGIS for Desktop, ArcGIS for Server, and ArcGIS Web Adaptor.

 Be sure to provide the arcgis user's new password.

 For authorization, you can use the file in this location or use your new license file:

 - Test and configure your updated site.
 Make sure it is working exactly the way you want.

 If you were to leave your site in its current state, the second EC2 instance would be lost the next time you stopped your site using Cloud Builder.
 Therefore, continue with the following steps to preserve your work as a template and launch a site with the desired number of instances.